-4 not to process satellite network filing submissions by administrations with a new class of a station for earth stations providing UA CNPC links before resolves 1-12 and 14-19 of this Resolution are implemented;
+4 not to process satellite network filing submissions by administrations with a new class of a station for earth stations providing UA CNPC links before resolves 1-and -of this Resolution are implemented;

-5 to report to subsequent on the progress made by ICAO on the development of SARPs for UAS CNPC links,
+5 to report to subsequent WRC-23 on the progress/actions made by ICAO on the development of SARPs for UAS CNPC links,

+instructs further the Director of the Radiocommunication Bureau

+1 to take all necessary actions to facilitate the implementation of this Resolution, together with providing any assistance for the resolution of interference, when required;

+2 to report to future WRCs any difficulties or inconsistencies encountered in the implementation of this Resolution, including whether or not the responsibilities relating to the operation of UAV/CNPC have been properly addressed;

+3 to review, if necessary, once the methodology to examine the characteristics of UAV/CNPCs with respect to conformity with the pfd limits on the Earth’s surface specified in Annex 2 is available, its findings made in accordance with No. 11.31,

 instructs the Secretary-General

 to bring this Resolution to the attention of the Secretary-General of ICAO,

+invites ITU-R

+to conduct, as a matter of urgency, relevant studies of technical, operational and regulatory aspects in relation to the implementation of this Resolution,

+invites administrations

+to collaborate for the implementation of this Resolution, in particular for resolving interference, if any,

 invites the International Civil Aviation Organization

-to provide to the Director of the Radiocommunication Bureau, in time for WRC-23, information on ICAO efforts regarding implementation of UAS CNPC links, including the information related to the development of SARPs for UAS CNPC links.
+to provide to the Director of the Radiocommunication Bureau, in time for WRC-19 and WRC-23, information on ICAO efforts regarding implementation of UAS CNPC links, including the information related to the development of SARPs for UAS CNPC links.

-Annex 1 to Resolution 155 (rev.WRC19-)
+Annex 1 to Resolution 155 (rev.WRC-23)

 UAS CNPC links